LGBTQ+ Family Planning

 Once a couple addresses the above considerations, they may choose the following methods for conception:

 • Artificial insemination - A procedure that inserts sperm into the cervix or uterus.
-A woman must experience regular menstrual cycles to succeed with AI.
+A woman must experience regular menstrual cycles to succeed with artificial insemination.
 The procedure is performed while a woman is ovulating to provide the best chance of conception.

-• In-vitro fertilization with one partner’s egg and uterus - During in vitro fertilization (IVF), an REI stimulates the ovaries with injectable medications and hormones to release multiple eggs.
+• In-vitro fertilization (IVF) with one partner’s egg and uterus - During IVF, a reproductive endocrinologist (REI) stimulates the ovaries with injectable medications and hormones to release multiple eggs.
 The REI removes eggs from the designated partner during a surgical procedure.
 Sperm is then inseminated into the eggs in a laboratory in the hope that fertilization occurs.
 The resulting embryo(s) will be transferred into the uterus of the woman who supplied the eggs and will carry the child.

 • Reciprocal IVF - This procedures allows both partners to participate in the pregnancy.
 One partner donates her genes by supplying her eggs for IVF, while the other carries the resulting embryo in her womb.
 The procedure follows the same steps of in vitro fertilization with one partner’s egg and uterus, as described above.